aicoe-aiops/sync-pipelines/README.md

 gpg --keyserver keyserver.ubuntu.com --recv EFDB9AFBD18936D9AB6B2EECBD2C73FF891FBC7E A76372D361282028A99F9A47590B857E0288997C 04DAFCD9470A962A2F272984E5EB0DA32F3372AC
 ```

-1. Create new folder named after the instance in the selected environment overlay.
+1. Create new folder named after the instance in the selected environment overlay (make a copy of `prod/TEMPLATE`).
-2. Create a `kustomization.yaml` file in this new folder with following content:
+2. Create a `kustomization.yaml` file in this new folder with following content, change the `NAME` to your instance name:

    ```yaml
    apiVersion: kustomize.config.k8s.io/v1beta1